DawnWalker12/School_District_Analysis/README.md

 # Challenge - School_District_Analysis

 ## Overview
-The purpose of this analysis was to find the overall passing percentages of the students and see if there is any correlation with the budget per student.
+The purpose was to redo the school summary analysis after replacing 9th grade THS scores with nans because they are suspected of academic dishonesty.
 I found some scores were missing.
 Unfortunately, I was unable to remove all the NANs from the dataset.
 Therefore my data is "dirty".

 # Results